edb-rs/edb/README.md

 The `RPC_ENDPOINTS` should be a comma-separated list of RPC endpoint URLs.
 EDB will utilize the RPC endpoints to obtain on-chain states to replay the transaction.
 The more RPC endpoints are provided, the faster the replay is.
+If none is provided, EDB will default to the ten most popular public RPC endpoints, which may be slow and unreliable.

 EDB will by default start a TUI debugger:
 ![EDB TUI](resources/edb-tui.png)